WrathChaos/react-native-animated-radio-button/README.md

 ## License

-React Native Library Boilerplate is available under the MIT license.
+React Native Animated Radio Button is available under the MIT license.
 See the LICENSE file for more info.